The best advice I've heard is that often reaching Staff is a combination of luck, timing, and work. - Bert Fan

 Finding your trail

-If you’ve been relying on your manager to steer your career up to this point, the transition to a self-directed career can feel rather abrupt.
-There are hefty tomes written about managing your career, which is too broad a topic to cover in its entirety here, but there are a few aspects of the career transition which apply particularly to moving into your first Staff-plus role, and it’s those that this chapter digs into:
+If you've been relying on your manager to steer your career up to this point, the transition to a self-directed career can feel rather abrupt.
+There are many books about managing your software career, but most focus from your first job until you reach Senior engineer.
+Few focus on managing your career beyond the Senior title, which is where this chapter focuses:

 - There is a widespread belief that moving into a Staff-plus role requires successfully completing a Staff project.
-This section discusses the reality that most Staff Engineers do not have a Staff project, but also describes how to approach one if you’re at a company which does require them.
+This section discusses the reality that most Staff engineers do not have a Staff project but also describes how to approach one if you're at a company that does require them

 - Finally, you won't get promoted if your company's leadership doesn't know who you are.
 How do you become visible internally without hogging all the oxygen?

 Apply these techniques consistently, and you'll be on the way towards a Staff title, although even the best-laid plans falter if you're conducting them at the wrong company.

 One inconvenient reality you'll encounter in pursuit of a Staff role is that opportunity at any given company is unevenly distributed.
 If your company leadership views infrastructure engineering as inherently "more complex" or "more leveraged" than product engineering, then opportunity will consolidate within infrastructure teams.
 If you work in an organization that emphasizes shipping features, then it will be easier to be rewarded for fixing an outage you cause than preventing future outages.
 Your work will be more visible if you work in your company's headquarters than in a distributed office.